g0hww/gr-kx3/README.md

 frequency of the rig is polled.
 When set to "Track & Click", the rig VFO is tracked and clicking in the waterfall display will retune the rig to the selected frequency.
-In the later two control modes, direct frequency entry in the text input control in ignored.
+In the later two control modes, direct frequency entry in the text input control is ignored.

 You can click in the waterfall (not in the spectrum plot) to re-tune the radio to that frequency.
 You can select Step size increment from the drop down